vasc-bioinf/rnaseq_exp/README.md

 ## Raw Reads Download

-A publicly available HUVEC dataset is used from a published study (Andrade J et al (2021) Control of endothelial quiescence by FOXO-regulated metabolites.
-Nat Cell Biol 23(4):413–423).
+A publicly available HUVEC dataset is used from a published study [Andrade J et al (2021) Control of endothelial quiescence by FOXO-regulated metabolites.
+Nat Cell Biol 23(4):413–423](<https://www.nature.com/articles/s41556-021-00637-6>)

 <p align="right">(<a href="#top">back to top</a>)</p>